Adobe-Muse/brackets-mucow-language-support/README.md

 Please file any issues in this repository.

 NOTICE
-XMLINT.js is licensed under CC BY 3.0 licence. https://creativecommons.org/licenses/by/3.0/
+xmllint.js is licensed under the Creative Commons "CC BY 3.0 licence". https://creativecommons.org/licenses/by/3.0/

 ATTRIBUTION